MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle_v2.md

 M5             ; Kill the power and remain in Continous Inline Mode (M5 or M5I always waits for last move to complete)
 ```

-Selecting the pin for `SPINDLE_LASER_ENA_PIN` is fairly easy.
-Just select any free digital pin with a 0 to 3.3V-5V logic level.
+It's fairly easy to select a pin for `SPINDLE_LASER_ENA_PIN`.
+Any unused digital pin with a 0 to 3.3V-5V logic level is sufficient.

-It is _highly recommended_ that an external 1k-10k pullup resistor be connected to the `SPINDLE_LASER_ENA_PIN`.
-This will prevent the spindle/laser from powering on briefly during power up or when the controller is reset (which happens whenever you connect or disconnect from most controllers).
+It is _highly recommended_ to connect an external 1k-10k pullup resistor to the `SPINDLE_LASER_ENA_PIN`.
+This prevents the spindle/laser from powering on briefly during power-up or when the controller is reset (which happens whenever you connect or disconnect from most controllers).

 Picking the PWM pin can be tricky.
-There are only 15 hardware PWM pins on an ATMEGA2560.
+There are only 15 hardware PWM pins on an ATmega2560.
 Some are used by the system interrupts so are unavailable.
 Others are usually hardwired in the controller to functions you can't do without.
-Fans, servos and some specialized functions all want to have a PWM pin.
-Usually you'll end up picking a function you can do without, commenting that function out (or not enabling it) and assigning its pin number to the speed pin.
+Fans, servos, and some specialized functions all want to have a PWM pin.
+Usually you'll end up picking a function you can do without, commenting that function out (or not enabling it) and assigning its pin number to the speed pin. `PINS_DEBUGGING` and `M43` can be helpful to locate the best candidates.

 For all CPUs the hardware PWMs on `TIMER1` are not available.
 Marlin uses `TIMER1` to generate interrupts and sets it up in such a way that the none of its PWMs can be used.

 Servos also make hardware PWM(s) unavailable.
 In this case it's only the "A" PWM that's unavailable.
 The other hardware PWM(s) on that timer are available for general use.

 ---

 ## ATmega2560 PWM Assignments and Clients